 A key decision for us is the extent of This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
 See Exchange.
 More we are prepared to seek in relation to our own operational arrangements.

 Currently our primary vaulting and processing site is in Wellington which is a remote location in relation to where most cash is used, in the upper North Island.
 There is potential for new commercial and logistical arrangements which promote greater resilience and efficiency by keeping surplus cash closer to markets, and help cut down environmental impacts from cash movements.

 Our Future of Cash team has been struck by both the strong similarities and subtle differences between different jurisdictions’ experiences and responses to the cash conundrums.
 We really appreciate the willingness and help received from colleague central banks to share information and experiences.
 In terms of exemplars, we have looked most to the UK, Norway and Sweden as nations where the issues and approach have most resonance with our banking system, social issues, scale and size.

 A new stewardship role for the cash system

 The Bank has yet to publicly confirm how far it wants to push for legislative change to support the cash system.
-In late 2019 it sought feedback on proposals for it to be given a wider legislative mandate, including a stewardship role for the cash system with associated information gathering powers, an authenticity and quality checking standards-setting power for ATMs and other cash handling equipment that can return cash to customers, and the ‘back pocket’ power to require banks to continue to provide cash services similar to what is emerging in Sweden.
+In late 2019 it sought feedback on proposals for it to be given a wider legislative mandate, including a stewardship role for the cash system with associated information gathering powers, an The condition that a security element of a banknote or security document is genuine.
+More and quality checking standards-setting power for ATMs and other cash handling equipment that can return cash to customers, and the ‘back pocket’ power to require banks to continue to provide cash services similar to what is emerging in Sweden.